openshift/training/05-Services-Routing-Complete-Example.md

     NAME             READY     REASON    RESTARTS   AGE
     router-1-rt6qk   1/1       Running   0          20s

-In the above router creation command (`oadm router...`) we also specified `--selector`.
-This flag causes a `nodeSelector` to be placed on all of the pods created.
-If you think back to our "regions" and "zones" conversation, the OpenShift environment is currently configured with an *infra*structure region called "infra".
-This `--selector` argument asks OpenShift:

-*Please place all of these router pods in the infra region*.

 If you `describe` the router pod, you will see that it is running on the master: